Our senior leadership team

 Steve Ford, Chief Executive

-Putting people living with Parkinson's at the heart of the charity has created passion, urgency and determination.
-Steve believes that this is the basis on which the charity needs to drive forward to achieve our ambitious goals.
+Putting people living with Parkinson's at the heart of the charity has created passion and urgency.
+Steve believes that is the key to achieving our ambitious goals.

 VAL BUXTON, DIRECTOR OF STRATEGIC INTELLIGENCE AND EXCELLENCE